This article was updated in December 2021 to reflect changing conditions, prices and trends.

-Personal health has been front of mind for the general public as the Covid-19 pandemic has raged, positioning the nutraceuticals industry for further expansion and success in 2021.
+Personal health has been front of mind for the general public since the Covid-19 pandemic began, positioning the nutraceuticals industry for further expansion and success that has carried through to 2022.

 We will explore: